yavuztas/java-spring-fundamentals/README.md

 ILoginManager loginManager = context.getBean(ILoginManager.class);
 loginManager.authenticate();
 ```
-You can see [single responsibility principal](https://en.wikipedia.org/wiki/Single_responsibility_principle) for detail information.
+You can see [single responsibility principal](https://en.wikipedia.org/wiki/Single_responsibility_principle) in wikipedia for details.
 #### Open Closed Principal
 #### 1. What is OCP?
 Open Closed Principal in software programming simply means that an ideal software application should be open for extensions but closed for modifications.
 Doing **modifications** here is thought for changing the existing codes of premade modules, classes, etc. On the other hand, what is mentioned when we say **extensions** is adding new classes, modules or even functions without touching the rest of the code base.